rpowers/sublime_stata/README.md

 Keywords: Subime Text 2, Stata, Textmate Bundle, Port

 ##Summary
 This is a port of the Textmate Bundle for Stata.
 It relies mostly on the old code, but adds a build system for use in Sublime Text.
-The original Textmate Bundle is available from [Dan Byler](http://bylr.net/3/2010/10/stata-bundle-for-textmate/).
+The Textmate Bundle on which this package largely relies was originally written by Timothy Beatty and is now available from [Dan Byler](http://bylr.net/3/2010/10/stata-bundle-for-textmate/).

 The package is currently for the OS X versions of Sublime Text 2 and Stata only.